sjyk/cmsc13600-course-project/docs/HW-4-Front-End.md

 Note: to be able to log in you have to create a "Django" user (which might be different than the user in your data model frm HW3!).
 Check out the documentation for https://docs.djangoproject.com/en/5.0/ref/contrib/auth/ , this step needs to create two database objects one is a student/instructor and one is a django auth user.

-## What do you need to change?
+## What do you need to change for Step 2?
 This assignment has a lot of moving parts.
 Here is a quick guide to help you know what you need to change:
-1. `attendancechimp/urls.py` You modify this file to create the two new views/urls in Step 2.
+1. `attendancechimp/attendancechimp/urls.py` You modify this file to create the two new views/urls in Step 2.
-2. `app/views.py` You modify this file to create
+2. `attendancechimp/app/views.py` You modify this file to create the functions associated with the two new views in Step 2
+3. `attendancechimp/templates/app/...` You need to create a new template for `/app/new` to handle the web form.

 ## Grading
 1. Step 1 successfully completed.